Nek5000/NekDoc/source/tutorials/multi_rans.rst

 	Choice:
 	0

-User may choose any of the coarsening solver and interpolation methods available which succeffully converges.
+User may choose any of the coarsening solver and interpolation methods available which lead to successful convergence.
 For this tutorial we choose HMIS and classical interpolation for both components.

 .. code-block:: console